This post may contain affiliate links which earns us a small commission. To learn more visit our disclosure page.

 Here’s a great video that goes into the day-to-day duties and responsibilities that a CNA might carry out:

 CNA duties and responsibilities are truly wide ranging.
 They commonly participate in the nursing process by carrying out various activities.
 For a detailed CNA job description see each task and what’s involved.

 Check and record vital signs; measure height and weight; measure intake and output; collect specimens; test urine; observe patient response to care; report and record observations of patient’s conditions.

-Not every single individual can be a nursing assistant.
-CNAs are truly special people; they genuinely care for others, take great pride in their work.
+Not everyone can be a nurses aide!
+Certified nursing assistants are truly special people; they genuinely care for others, take great pride in their work.
 Skilled nursing assistants who are diligent make a valuable contribution to a patient’s comfort and safety when they are at their most vulnerable.
-CNAs can work in a hospital, residential facility or private home setting.

-In the hospital setting, the work of a certified nursing assistant is very physically demanding.
+In the hospital setting, the work of a certified nursing assistant is physically demanding.
 There is also a constant turnover of patients.
-That means, the patients you took care yesterday may not be the same patients you will be dealing with tomorrow.
-The range of patients you are going to interact with will surely vary from day to day.
+That means, the patients you took care of yesterday may not be the same patients you will be dealing with tomorrow.
+The range of patients you are going to interact with will for sure vary from day to day.